supnate/rekit/README.md

 Configuration errors often cause weird behaviors of your application and they are usually very hard to debug.
 If you don't know how each part of your project works together, you are at the risk of wasting tons of time on configuration errors.
 So Rekit just creates the project with an initial correct config and put every line of configuration into your project, you should understand and is responsible to maintain it.

 3. ***Developer should understand what a tool exactly does when using it.***
 Tools could accelerate your development and reduce errors.
-But if you don't understand what it does behind, then you are in risk.
+But if you don't understand what it does behind, then you are at risk.
 So Rekit copies all tools with source code into your project instead of hiding it behind some commands.
-Read the source code to understand them.
+The source code is just there for your reference.

 4. ***Developer should have his own tool set for the development.***
 Rekit provides a basic tool set for a typical React + Redux project.
 Once the project is created, the tool set has no relationship with Rekit.
 So they could be easily customized so that it better fits the specific project needs.